Amourspirit/python-ooouno-ex/ex/auto/writer/odev_shuffle/README.md

 and last letters.
 Words of <= 3 characters are unaffected.
 The words are highlighted as they are shuffled.

+Displays a message box asking if you want to save document.
-In this example the file "shuffled.odt" is saved in the working folder.
+If yes a file "shuffled.odt" is saved in the working folder.

 ## See